lm4311/CC2025-lm4311/assignment3b/README.md

 # Assignment 3

-> - This week I focused on finishing my tree ring abstract clock by aadding the ring animation and interactions to the original idea.
+> - This week I focused on finishing my tree ring abstract clock by adding the ring animation and interactions to the original idea.
 > Last week it was about the overall appearance of the clock, and this week is about giving the functionality to it so it can respond to time in an unconventional way.
 > This clock starts at the current time based on month() and day(), meaning that it will adjust its growth ring number and length accordingly.
 > For example, if the current month is October and the current day is 15th of October, the clock will have 10 growth rings with another half completed ring at start.